Navy and Marine Corps Birthday Ball

 John Paul Jones Society

-The John Paul Jones Society is an organization that helps students learn about Navy and Marine Corps culture as well as providing opportunities for learning and exercising leadership, management, and organizational skills.
+The John Paul Jones Society is an organization that helps students learn about the Navy and Marine Corps culture as well as providing opportunities for learning and exercising leadership, management, and organizational skills.
 The society provides a fraternal organization for students to plan and participate in social functions and community service events.

 Semper Fidelis Society